sbsev/google-workspace/gam-guide.md

 ## Local setup

-    1. Download the files from the internal misc repository.
+    1. Download the files from the internal misc repository
-    2. Build the docker container.
+    2. Build the docker container
     3. Run the docker container
+    4. Run `gam oauth2 create` to get your token
-    4. Execute any script.
+    5. Execute any script

 ## Rationale